Barrie Craig, Confidential Investigator: Overview

+Don Pardo was the announcer.
+The program was broadcast on Wednesdays at 10 p.m.
+Eastern Time.
+Writers included John Roeburt.

+TV pilot

 Gargan also starred in the role in an unsuccessful 1952 TV pilot written and directed by Blake Edwards.
 It was presented on ABC's Pepsi-Cola Playhouse as "Death the Hard Way" (October 17, 1954).

+John Roeburt was the head writer for the series.

 A few years earlier Gargan had played a similar character in Martin Kane, Private Eye.